The Crown Princess

 "We really make a difference”

-Gundua Foundation is ICTA’s long term commitment to help poor children in Kenya to better health and education.
-Yann Blandy, ICTA’s CEO explains how.
+Gundua Foundation is a long-term commitment to help poor children in Kenya to better health and education.
+Richard Ohlson, Gundua Foundation’s Chairman explains how.

 We are here for the long term and it’s important for us to act in a way that really makes a difference for the children and people of Ex-Lewa.
-Gundua Foundation is thus very close to our heart and much more than “just any” CSR-project.
-Many ICTA employees are involved in Gundua Foundation, by donating monthly contributions or giving of their time.
-Each year we offer some of our staff the possibility to visit the Foundation in Kenya and take part of the ongoing work.
 We continuously donate computers, books and other things that can come to use in the daily schoolwork.

 What differentiates Gundua Foundation from other charities is that it has a minimum of administrative tasks and costs which means that all the contributions go directly to those who need it the most– children and youngsters in Ex-Lewa.
 Since we don’t have any middle-men we can make sure that our donations and contributions make concrete impact.
-Let me share some of the things achieved just in the last year:
+Let me share some of the things achieved lately: